Obarun/66/doc/66-frontend.md

 * valid values:

-    * down: This will create the file down corresponding to the file down of [s6](https://skarnet.org/software/s6) program.
+    * down: This will create the *down* file used by the supervisor.
 Once this file was created the default state of the service will be considered down, not up: the service will not automatically be started until it receives a [66 start](66-start.html) command.
 Without this file the default state of the service will be up and started automatically.
     * earlier: This set the service as an *earlier* service meaning starts the service as soon as the [scandir](66-scandir.html) is up.